Mileage Run: 36 Hours in Phoenix

 The Flights – Status and Usable Miles

 Based on our calculation, we will earn close to 4,000 status miles/ in total to fly from YVR-SEA-PHX and back (2,000 miles each way) on Alaska Airlines.
 There is usually always a lot of upgrade seats available on the down but the space is pretty limited on the return.
-This time, we we’re not upgraded the way back; we were #11 and #12 out of 27 people on the list and only the top 4 people on the list were upgraded.
+This time, we were on both legs 2 hours prior to departure.

 The Hotel – The Andaz Scottsdale